The Untamed Wilderness of Labrador’s Torngat Mountains

 Visiting the Torngat Mountains

 Set up on the outskirts of the park is the Inuit-run Torngat Mountain Basecamp and Research Centre.
-Operational during the summer months only, this incredible camp is the place from which to launch any exploration of the national park whether it be for research or adventure.
+Operational during the summer months only, this camp is the place from which to launch any exploration of the national park whether it be for research or adventure.

 The base camp provides all the basics you would need: a variety of shelters, food, laundry, washrooms with hot showers, and medical attention if necessary.
 It is protected from roaming wildlife by an electric fence.